sigmaidetest/real-time-stream-processor-mock/README.md

 2. Make sure that you are signed in to the AWS region where you selected when creating the Sigma project.
 3. On the API Gateway page, in the APIs list, select "activity-stream-proxy" API.
 4. In the Stages navigation pane, expand the Prod stage, select POST on /report, and then copy the Invoke URL value in the format of https://{api-id}.execute-api.{region}.amazonaws.com/Prod/report.
-5. Now, send an HTTP POST request to the endpoint you found in the earlier step with a sample JSON payload as follows .
+5. Now, send an HTTP POST request to the endpoint you found in the earlier step with a sample JSON payload as follows.
 ```json
 {
     "ip": "0.0.0.0",